-Over the past decade, the redevelopment of the Candlestick Point Activity Node (Candlestick Point) in Bayview Hunters Point Redevelopment Project Area (Project Area) and the Hunters Point Shipyard Redevelopment Project Area (Shipyard) have proceeded on parallel though largely separate paths.
-Recent opportunities have afforded the City and County of San Francisco (City) and the Redevelopment Agency of the City and County of San Francisco (Agency) the chance to revisit the planning for these two areas and to partner with a private developer, CP Development Co., LP and HPS Development Co., LP (collectively, the Developer) to advance the development of these two areas.
+Over the past decade, the redevelopment of the Candlestick Point Activity Node (Candlestick Point) in the Bayview Hunters Point Redevelopment Project Area (Project Area) and of the Hunters Point Shipyard Redevelopment Project Area have proceeded on parallel though largely separate paths.
+Recent opportunities have afforded the City and County of San Francisco (City) and the Redevelopment Agency of the City and County of San Francisco (Agency) the chance to revisit the planning for these two areas and to partner with HPS Development Co., LP and CP Development Co., LP (the Developer) to advance the development of these two areas.
 The Candlestick Point-Hunters Point Shipyard Phase 2 Development Project (CP-HPS 2 Project) provides for the integrated development of Candlestick Point and the Phase 2 portion of the Hunters Point Shipyard into vibrant mixed-use areas.
 This transformation will achieve a number of the goals and objectives for the Bayview Hunters Point community, the Agency and the City.
-The CP-HPS 2 Project will provide much needed parks and open space, business, employment, and housing opportunities affordable to Bayview Hunters Point residents, as well as other tangible economic and public benefits for the Bayview Hunters Point community in particular and the City as a whole.
+The CP-HPS 2 Project will provide much-needed parks, open space, business, employment, housing opportunities affordable to Bayview Hunters Point residents, and other tangible economic and public benefits for the Bayview Hunters Point community in particular and the City as a whole.
 Moreover, pursuing the redevelopment of these two areas in concert further allows for a more coherent overall development plan and expedites the revitalization of both areas.

-In order for the CP-HPS 2 Project to be financially and economically feasible, the Redevelopment Plans for the Bayview Hunters Point and Hunters Point Shipyard Projects must be amended.
-The Agency is simultaneously preparing amendments to these Redevelopment Plans for consideration by the City and County of San Francisco Board of Supervisors (Board) in late spring 2010.
+The Redevelopment Plans for the Bayview Hunters Point and Hunters Point Shipyard Projects must be amended in order to facilitate the CP-HPS 2 Project's development and to ensure the financial and economic feasibility of the CP-HPS 2 Project.
+The Agency is simultaneously preparing amendments to these Redevelopment Plans for consideration by the City and County of San Francisco Board of Supervisors (Board) in the summer of 2010.
 The purpose of the Plan Amendment is to provide needed financial resources for the redevelopment of the Project Area by increasing the limit on bonded indebtedness and by revising the Redevelopment Plan so that the voter-approved land use principles and guidelines for the CP-HPS 2 Project can be implemented.

-A. Overview of the Preliminary Report
+A. Overview of the Report on the Plan Amendment

-This document serves as the Preliminary Report for the Plan Amendment, as required by Section 33344.5 of the California Community Redevelopment Law (CRL), a part of the California Health and Safety Code.
-The Preliminary Report is the first major background document in the process to consider the proposed Plan Amendment and is therefore broad in scope.
-This Report is a public document designed to provide background information for the Agency, the taxing entities affected by the proposed Plan Amendment, and the San Francisco community.
+This document serves as the Report on the Plan Amendment, as required by Section 33352 of the California Community Redevelopment Law (CRL), a part of the California Health and Safety Code.
+The Report on the Plan Amendment is an integral step in the process to consider the proposed Plan Amendment and is a public document designed to provide comprehensive information, analyses and evidence the Board of Supervisors must consider when determining whether or not to adopt the Plan Amendment.
 The Agency's redevelopment projects and activities and their associated costs, as presented in Chapters IV and V, serve to illustrate the range of projects the Agency may undertake through this Plan Amendment.